Jirinrin/IrukaDrive/EditorUsage.md

   - `Del` to delete the word (or removing all letters and submitting also works)
 - Dragging on a word
   - Normally drag on a word to move it
+    - Move by ¼th beats by holding `Shift` and move smoothly (1/100th beats) by holding `Shift+Alt`.
+(This also goes for moving the cursor)
   - Drag with right mouse button to change its beat spacing
+    - This switches between these amounts of beats: `{.125, 1/6, .25, 1/3, .5, 1, 2, 4}`
 - Special stuff when editing words:
   - _Chord_: start the word with `[[`
   - _Randomly generated English word of length_: make a word consisting entirely of the letter `x`